-As in prior program years, the evaluation team will work with AIC, as needed, to audit the company's costeffectiveness analysis based on PY7 programs' results.
+As in prior program years, the evaluation team will work with AIC, as needed, to audit the company's cost-effectiveness analysis based on PY7 programs' results.
 As part of this process, we will first prepare the model inputs, which consist of evaluated program savings as determined through the PY7 evaluation effort.
 Next, we will review AIC's assumptions for avoided costs, discount rates, measure cost information, administrative costs, and other relevant data.
 Below we present a discussion of the Total Resource Cost (TRC) test used by AIC.
+Note that we will also review the cost effectiveness equations for any updates to methodologies based on current standard practice.